Simas-Zurauskas/strive/app.md

 The user interface visually represents the roadmap as an interactive tree structure, highlighting current progress, completed nodes, and pending modules.

 Users interact seamlessly with their personalized learning content, accessing generated lessons and modules clearly organized within their account dashboard.

+## For Ambitious Learners

+Strive is designed for self-starters who understand that structured learning paths lead to faster mastery.
+By removing the guesswork from "what to learn next," Strive enables driven individuals to focus their energy on skill acquisition rather than curriculum planning.